yingyeothon/leaderboard-api/README.md

 curl -XDELETE "https://API-DOMAIN/STAGE/service_id/period" -H "X-Auth: admin-secret"
 ```

-But if `process.env.AUTH` isn't set while deploying, `X-Auth` can be omitted and it can lead very horrible problem, that is resetting all of ranks by anonymous.
+But if `process.env.AUTH_KEY` isn't set while deploying, `X-Auth` can be omitted and it can lead very horrible problem, that is resetting all of ranks by anonymous.

 ## Deployment